Dog Allergies and how to spot and treat them with our guide.

 - If he keeps on scratching his irritated skin, bathe him.

-- Make sure that your dog drinks water in high quality and doesn’t contain fluoride.
+- Make sure that your dog drinks the water of high quality and doesn’t contain fluoride.

 - Clean your home.
 If you are a smoker, don’t smoke when he’s around.